Contractors: Crest Nicholson

 Groundworker: Foundation Developments Ltd

 Local people and businesses were encouraged to give their input into the design of Bristol Harbourside from the early stages with a program of workshops in which the opinions of the public could be heard and incorporated into the plans.
 The main concept behind the masterplan was to create a busy community where people can live, work and relax.
-As well as becoming a draw for Bristolians, the developers wanted to attract tourists to the area.
-Being located in the heart of the city, a crucial box was already ticked for bringing visitors to Bristol Harbourside, but a series of waterside walkways, shops, bars and restaurants, all a stone’s throw from the cathedral and ss Great Britain, sealed the deal as a great place for tourists to while away the hours in this fabulous city.
+As well as becoming a draw for the people of Bristol, the developers wanted to attract tourists to the area.
+Being located in the heart of the city meant a crucial box was already ticked for bringing visitors to Bristol Harbourside, but a series of waterside walkways, shops, bars and restaurants, all a stone’s throw from the cathedral and ss Great Britain, back it up as a great place for tourists to spend time in this fabulous city.

 The Bristol Harbourside development was completed with over 1,100m3 of PUDLO concrete being used in the basement car parks and lift pits of Invicta and Canon’s Gate to ensure maximum protection against water ingress for this flourishing community situated on the city’s former docklands.